 Your Photo session

 * Preparation starts the night before, especially if you have young kids.
 Make sure they get a good night's sleep.
 I know when my 5 year old has a late night that she's at her crankiest the next afternoon.
 Equally important is not to do too much on the day!
-You're spending a good amount of money on your session, so if Johnny needs to miss swimming lessons for one week it may be worth it.
+You're spending a good amount of money on your session, so if Johnny needs to miss swimming lessons so he's not too tired for one week it may be worth it.

 * Happy adults = happy kids.
 Don't worry if they're running around or a little crazy.
 Embrace it and go with it - we're more likely to get a few laughs if everyone is relaxed.
 It can be hard to come back from an upset child.